 Go to the Movies

-Rainy days are popular times to go to the movies and Washington DC has plenty of state-of-the-art theaters.
-See a guide to the movie theaters in Washington DC.
-For something different check out an independent film at the E Street Cinema, Bethesda Row Cinema or the AFI Silver Theatre.
-See a movie on a huge screen at one of the IMAX Movie Theaters at the Smithsonian.Continue to 9 of 11 below.
+Rainy days are popular times to go to the movies, and Washington has plenty of state-of-the-art theaters.
+For something different check out an independent film at the E Street Cinema, Bethesda Row Cinema, or the AFI Silver Theatre.
+Or see a movie on a huge screen at one of the IMAX movie theaters at the Smithsonian.Continue to 9 of 11 below.

 09 of 11

 Tour the National Cathedral

 The National Cathedral is English Gothic in style with exquisite architectural sculpture, wood carving, gargoyles, mosaics, and more than 200 stained glass windows.
 You can take a guided or a self-paced tour of the National Cathedral and explore its dramatic art and Gothic architecture.
 Guided tours are offered on an ongoing basis throughout the day.
 You can have a tour and tea on Tuesdays and Wednesdays.
 If it's not too rainy, the gardens are fun to explore as well.Continue to 10 of 11 below.